“Without a doubt, independent filmmaker Eric Stanze is one of the more seasoned and exciting storytellers working

 Stanze directed, wrote, and edited ICE FROM THE SUN, which won Best Horror / Experimental Feature at the 2003 New York International Independent Film And Video Festival.
 FilmRacket.com listed ICE FROM THE SUN on its ‘Top Ten Greatest Cinematic Headtrips Of All Time’ list, where Stanze shared the spotlight with legendary directors David Lynch, David Cronenberg, Charlie Kaufman, Alejandro Jodorowsky, and Shane Carruth.

 From October of 2007 through April of 2014, Eric Stanze wrote for FEARnet.com, one of the biggest horror film websites in the world.
-In addition to his articles, he contributes a weekly blog called “Surviving Cinema” which is a permanent fixture on the site.
+In addition to his articles, he contributed a weekly blog called “Surviving Cinema” which was a permanent fixture on the site.

-Stanze occasionally writes for other film websites as well, and has contributed to books about independent filmmaking.
+Stanze occasionally writes for other film websites, and has contributed to books about independent filmmaking.